Nicholas-Polimeni/wealth-loss-sfr/README.md

 - want to understand the major factors of equity loss
 - simulate how long until renting would become more important than buying and selling (for policy implications)
 -

+Notes:
+- We are counting all sales to corps as rental properties.
+People might have an issue with this.
+Although I think its good enough.
+I guess flipping activity would be the main issue.
+- The length of the study period impacts the ratio of importance of buying, holding, and selling.
+If the study period is very long, holding will become larger and larger.
+This needs to be discussed.
+- Limitation of using neighborhoods versus radii
+- For rental income, do we want to include the full year when the property was bought/sold?
+So if the property was bought Dec 2020, are our calculations including 2020 rental income?
+Decision: we are not accounting for this as it should be normally distributed?